unlight/asmt-javascript-questions/README.md

 - What differences between Scrum and Kanban metodologies.
 Why Scrum/Kanban/Waterfall is more applicable for you project?
   - When can’t we use SCRUM?
 - What you will do in case you see that your original estimation was wrong and you need overtime to finish till deadline.
-- Talk about SDLC in context of your project.
 - What is the use of Planning & Retrospective meetings?
 - In your opinion, why is agile methodology so popular today?
 - Could you please explain your current development process?
 Have you ever thought about switching to another development process (Kanban)?
 Are there advantages or disadvantages in switching to Kanban?